discordeno/discordeno/website/docs/getting-started.md

 :::

 :::warning[Typescript and Desired Proprieties]
 We are aware that Typescript, at this time has no idea that those propriety will be missing when we execute our code.
-We are working on fixing this issues but it is not yet ready at this time.
+We are working on fixing this issue but it is not yet ready at this time.
 :::

 ## Additional information on Discordeno